Sunzaun

 The Vertical Solar System

-Vertical solar technology represents an innovative leap in photovoltaic energy generation.
-Unlike traditional solar panels that are installed on rooftops or large open fields, vertical solar panels stand upright, making them highly space-efficient.
+Vertical solar PV racking represents an innovative leap in photovoltaic energy generation.
+Unlike traditional solar panels that are installed on rooftops or large open fields, vertical racking allows panels to stand upright, making them highly space-efficient.
 Sunzaun is a pioneering product in this category, combining bifacial module technology with multi-functional applications.

 By utilizing bifacial solar panels, Sunzaun captures sunlight from both sides, increasing energy yield throughout the day.
 Unlike conventional systems that produce maximum power at midday, Sunzaun generates energy during the morning and evening hours when electricity demand is typically higher.